jakerella/p52/scenarios/the-calico-wizard/README.md

 # The Calico Wizard

-> This is a role playing game scenario based in the P52 RPG system.
+> This is a role playing game scenario based in the P52 RPG system (v1.4).
 Use it along with the [rules of P52](../rules)!
 >
 > Copyright [Jordan Kasper](https://jordankasper.com) 2024